Summary of findings and company response - 2015

-DRD does not feature in the National Environmental Compliance and Enforcement Reports.
-However, as the Department of Environmental Affairs’ Environmental Management Inspectors do not have jurisdiction over the environmental or water impacts of mining, this does not mean that the company has not been subject to compliance monitoring and/or enforcement action.
 The Department of Mineral Resources and the Department of Water and Sanitation are responsible for compliance monitoring and enforcement of environmental and water laws by mining companies.
-Unlike the Department of Environmental Affairs, thus far neither department has published any information on its compliance monitoring and enforcement action.
+Thus far, unlike the Department of Environmental Affairs, neither department has published any information on its compliance monitoring and enforcement action.
 Both Departments however, in answers to Parliamentary Questions, insist that many inspections take place, many directives and compliance notices are issued, and many criminal prosecutions are instituted.